SrjAdhikari/DataStructures-And-Algorithms/20_Graph/Graph_Level-2/Codes/Cycle_Detection_In_Undirected_Graph.md

         vector<bool> visited(V, 0);     // Create a visited array to keep track of visited nodes int parent = -1;                // Initialize the parent node as -1 (no parent)

-        // Iterate through all the nodes in the graph for(int node = 0; node < V; node++) {
+        // Iterate through all the nodes in the graph -> Handle Disconnected Components Of Graph for(int node = 0; node < V; node++) {
             // If the node is not visited and a cycle is detected from that node if(!visited[node] && cycleDetect(node, parent, adj, visited)) {
                 return 1;               // Return true if a cycle is detected